MrAliBilal/Project-Care-Seeker/README.md

    ```bash
    composer install
    ```
-4. Set up the PostgreSQL database and update the database configuration in the `.env` file.
+4. Set up the MySQL database and update the database configuration in the `.env` file.
 5. Run the migrations:
    ```bash
    php artisan migrate